Yasfaw71/Yasfaw71/README.md

 - 👋 Hi, I’m @Yasfaw71, a public health officer
 - 👀 I’m interested in learning more about data analysis & visualization in health care, and the current commonly used tools for ...
-- 🌱 I’m currently learning the Data scientist's Tools from JHU; learning more about R, Rstudio & Version Control/Git
+- 🌱 I’m currently learning the Data Scientist's Tools from JHU; to learn more about R, Rstudio & Version Control/Git
 - 💞️ I’m looking to collaborate on projrctes related to electronic health record/information/IE/health infortmatics,...
 - 📫 How to reach me ... yonmulu@gmail.com